linktimecloud/kubernetes-data-platform/docs/en/catalog-overview/Hive/best-practice.md

 ### Multiple Distinct Optimization

-优Before optimization code.
+Before optimization code.
 With multiple Distincts, data can become bloated.

 ```sql
 select k,count(distinct case when a > 1 then user_id) user1,